ricoen/IoT-AES-128/README.md

 # Test Results
 **1. AES Performance**

-&ensp;This test purpose is to find throughput and Avalanche Effect of the algorithm implementation in the system.
+This test purpose is to find throughput and Avalanche Effect of the algorithm implementation in the system.
 The test results was taken from 10 times encryption.
 <p align="center">
 <img width="320" height="240" src="https://i.postimg.cc/C15gMP9v/Screenshot-from-2021-02-22-09-48-02.png">
 </p>